 The process of discerning a Cistercian vocation includes some visits to the monastery, participating on a Monastic Experience Weekend and spending a longer period(s) living in the community during an Observership, before making an application to enter the monastery.

 Initial formation consists of at least eight months’ postulancy; two years’ novitiate; and three years in temporary vows.

 Through the vows of stability, fidelity to monastic life, and obedience, a sister renews and strengthens her consecration received in baptism, giving herself to Christ and committing herself in this particular community.

 Please feel welcome to make contact without any obligation if you would like to find out more about Cistercian life here at Glencairn or to have a chat at any time about your vocation discernment.
 You may alternatively feel drawn to make contact to visit our Abbey guesthouse to simply spend some time with God at Glencairn Abbey.

-Please note our last Monastic Experience Weekend of this year takes place on 22-24 October, 2021.
+Please note our next Monastic Experience Weekend takes place from 29th April to 1st May 2022.
 Enquiries welcome!